samo-L-B/settings-dotfiles/README.md

-# LAX settings - README 📚
+# LAX settings - README

 ![BenvenidoBenny](https://i.imgur.com/27bUq.jpeg)

 ---

-In general, this file summarizes LAX digital approach respectively displays the most important settings when starting a new device.
+📚 In general, this file summarizes LAX digital approach respectively displays the most important settings when starting a new device.
 This includes the keyboard settings but also more in detail the setup of a proper PowerShell in order to facilitate quick access to do proper research.
 Additionally, the browser settings as well as the nvim settings are being displayed/explained.
+README was initialized 2022.

 ---

-## Table of Contents 📖
+## Table of Contents

 - [Keyboard Configuration 🎹](#keyboard-configuration)
 - [PowerShell settings 🖥️](#powershell-settings)